billwert/typespec/docs/emitters/code-generation/server/server-code-generation.md

 *   **`Controllers`**: These folders contain *base classes* for your API controllers (e.g., `CommentOpsOperationsControllerBase.cs`, `TodoItemsOperationsControllerBase.cs`).
 These base classes define the API endpoints and handle basic request processing. **You will need to create concrete controller classes that inherit from these base classes and implement your business logic.**

-*   **`lib`**: This directory contains utility classes such as custom attributes used for server side validation to ensure input data adhere to the spec.
+*   **`lib`**: This directory contains helper classes used in generated code, such as custom attributes used for server-side validation to ensure input data adhere to the spec.

 *   **`Models`**: These files define the data models (also known as Data Transfer Objects or DTOs) used in your API (e.g., `TodoItem.cs`, `Project.cs`).
 These classes represent the structure of the data being exchanged between the client and the server.